 Instructions

-- Melt all the butter in a pan and pop all the leeks in.
-Sweat them for a good 5-10 minutes until nice and soft but not coloured.
+- Melt the butter in a wide, shallow pan and add all the leeks.
+Sautee them for 5-10 minutes until nice and soft but not coloured.

-- Serve sprinkled with chopped parsley and small lemon wedge.
+- Serve sprinkled with chopped parsley, grating of parmesan and small lemon wedge.

 - Enjoy.